-The Festival takes place rain or shine, it has never been cancelled and it never will be.
+The Festival takes place rain or shine, it has never been cancelled due to weather and it never will be.

 What time does the Festival begin and end each day?

 The Festival takes place the last full weekend in September (Friday, Saturday and Sunday).
 Booths are open

 Cranberry Marsh Tours take place Friday and Saturday of the Festival.